Helene becomes a hurricane and is expected to intensify as it moves toward Florida - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Related

 TALLAHASSEE, Fla.
-(AP) — Tropical Storm Helene rapidly strengthened in the Caribbean Sea and was expected to become a hurricane Wednesday while moving north along Mexico’s coast toward the U.S., leading residents to evacuate, schools to close, and officials to declare emergencies in Florida and Georgia.
+(AP) — Helene became a hurricane Wednesday after rapidly strengthening in the Caribbean Sea and moved north along Mexico’s coast on a path toward the U.S., leading residents to evacuate, schools to close, and officials to declare emergencies in Florida and Georgia.

-The storm is forecast to be near hurricane strength when it passes near Mexico’s Yucatan Peninsula on Wednesday, the U.S. National Hurricane Center said, and to intensify and grow in size as it crosses the Gulf of Mexico.
+The storm’s center was near Mexico’s Yucatan Peninsula on Wednesday, the U.S. National Hurricane Center said, and it was expected to intensify and grow in size as it crosses the Gulf of Mexico.
 Heavy rainfall was forecast for the southeastern U.S. starting Wednesday, with a life-threatening storm surge along the entire west coast of Florida, according to the center.

 The storm is so large that rural areas roughly 90 miles (145 kilometers) north of the Georgia-Florida line are under a hurricane warning.
 And states as far inland as Tennessee, Kentucky and Indiana could see rainfall.